calibree/java-spring-boot-loan-api/README.md

 ```

 ### Test Coverage
-- Unit tests are written for services and repositories.
+- Unit tests are written for services
-- MockMVC tests are included for controllers.

 ---